Palestinian PM scraps price hikes to appease protesters

 When the Arab Spring first rippled across the Middle East last year, the Palestinian Territories remained quiet.
 Locals said there was no appetite for confrontation after decades of largely fruitless rebellion against Israel.

-(Additional reporting by Jihan Abdalla; Editing by Crispian Balmer and Louise Ireland)
+(Additional reporting by Jihan Abdalla; Editing by Crispian Balmer and Alison Williams)